BartBruininks/Mocktini/wiki/Home.md

-Welcome to the Mocktini Wiki:
+# Welcome to the Mocktini Wiki

 ![The Mie potential and why we use it](wiki/Mie-Potential.md)

 ![DSF electrostatics](wiki/DSF-Electrostatics.md)